 AI brings you better data with less waste, allows you to forecast spikes in sales and demand as well as identify trends first, prevent inventory blunders and simply be more relevant at scale, more conversational, and much more efficient.
 I mean, who wants to look like they’re being left behind?

 Adext’s Audience Management as a Service (AMaaS) is the tool that can give you that edge.
-It uses machine learning to find the best audience for any ad, automatically managing and optimizing budgets, every single hour, across 20 demographic groups per ad, in 3 different platforms and the best, it guarantees to improve your cost per conversion... risk-free.
+It uses machine learning to find the best audience for any ad, automatically managing and optimizing budgets, every single hour, across 20 demographic groups per ad, in platforms like Google AdWords and Facebook Ads, amounting to 480 and the best, it guarantees to improve your ads' conversion rate... risk-free.